Josepfh/webserviceintegrationproject/README.md

 **DOCKER**

-To build the image: (may or may not need sudo depending on your configuration)
+To build the image: (may or may not need sudo depending on your configuration, make sure you are in the API_HANDLER FOLDER)
 ```
 docker build -t my-flask-app .
 ```